The Feast of Herod: Biblical story

+Artistic depictions

 Numerous artistic depictions of the event have been made.
 Usually the moment shown is the arrival of the head on the platter at the table, carried by Salome.
 Sometimes the execution itself is shown as a subsidiary scene.
 The dance of Salome is less often shown before the 19th century; it became more popular after Oscar Wilde's play Salome of 1891, which invented the term Dance of the Seven Veils.
 In the 16th-century, Salome carrying the head, usually with her maid, became a popular subject, usually called Salome with the Head of John the Baptist, led by Titian's depiction of c.
 1515, and with different depictions by Caravaggio in London and in Madrid.
 Depictions of the main feast include: